 Students enrolled in Concurrent Enrollment classes can go to the Information Desk located in the Student Union Building to obtain their Boise State student ID card for a $25 fee.
-The ID card gives you the ability to check out library books and attend on-campus activities.
+The ID card gives you the ability to check out library books and attend select on-campus activities.

 The Information Desk can be contacted at (208) 426-4636, or visit the SUB Information Desk web page for more information and current hours.

 Contact us for more information about Boise State Concurrent Enrollment.